 Interstate 375 Florida

-Interstate 375 (North Bay Drive) is the northern freeway spur connecting I-275 with Downtown St. Petersburg.
-One-tenth of a mile shorter than its southern counterpart (I-175), I-375 is the shortest designated Interstate within Florida.
-State Road 592 runs along the entire length of North Bay Drive east to U.S. 19 Alternate and SR 595 (4th Avenue North).
+Interstate 375 (North Bay Drive) is a freeway spur connecting I-275 with U.S. 92/SR 687 (4th Street N) and U.S. 19 Alternate/SR 595 (5th Avenue N) on the north side of Downtown St. Petersburg.
+I-375 is one tenth of a mile shorter than its southern counterpart, Interstate 175 (South Bay Drive).
+State Road 592 runs along the entire length of North Bay Drive, which extends east to U.S. 19 Alternate/SR 595 (4th Avenue N) southbound.

 Interstate 375 was built between 1977 and 1979 in two phases.
-The first completed section opened to traffic on January 17, 1978.
-The remaining portion of the 1.34-mile long freeway was completed in January 1979.1 The I-375 designation was formally added to the Interstate system in November 1982.2 A ramp stub at the west end alludes to a previously proposed connection with 20th Street North.
+The first section opened to traffic on January 17, 1978.1 The remaining portion of the collector freeway was completed in September 1979.2 A ramp stub at the west end alludes to a previously proposed connection with 20th Street N.

 I-375 Annual Average Daily Traffic (AADT)

 |Vehicles per day||Location|

 |37,000||I-275 to MLK, Jr. St N|